elixir-circuits/circuits_gpio/README.md

 [![CircleCI](https://circleci.com/gh/elixir-circuits/circuits_gpio.svg?style=svg)](https://circleci.com/gh/elixir-circuits/circuits_gpio)
 [![Hex version](https://img.shields.io/hexpm/v/circuits_gpio.svg "Hex version")](https://hex.pm/packages/circuits_gpio)

-`Circuits.GPIO` provides high level an abstraction for interfacing to GPIOs on Linux platforms.
-Internally, it uses the Linux sysclass interface so that it most functionality does not require platform-dependent code.
+`Circuits.GPIO` lets you control or read from GPIOs on Nerves or other Linux-based devices.

+If you're coming from Elixir/ALE, check out our [porting guide](PORTING.md).

 `Circuits.GPIO` works great with LEDs, buttons, many kinds of sensors, and simple control of motors.
 In general, if a device requires high speed transactions or has hard real-time constraints in its interactions, this is not the right library.
-For those devices, it is recommended to look at other driver options, such as using a Linux kernel driver.
+For those devices, see if there's a Linux kernel driver.

 ## Getting started

-If you're natively compiling `circuits_gpio`, everything should work like any other Elixir library.
+If you're natively compiling `circuits_gpio` on a Raspberry Pi or using Nerves, everything should work like any other Elixir library.
 Normally, you would include `circuits_gpio` as a dependency in your `mix.exs` like this:

 ```elixir
 def deps do